microsoft/jacdac/services/_system.md

 Reports the current state or error status of the device. ``code`` is a standardized value from the JACDAC error codes. ``vendor_code`` is any vendor specific error code describing the device state.
-This report is typically not queried, when a device has an error, it will typically add this report in frame along with the anounce packet.
+This report is typically not queried, when a device has an error, it will typically add this report in frame along with the announce packet.

     const streaming_preferred_interval: u32 ms @ 0x102